openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 Constraints relaxation
 ++++++++++++++++++++++

 In some cases, imperfections of the food product modelling or erroneous data can lead to an empty space of possible solutions.
-The parameter :code:`const_relax_coef` can help to overcome this limitation by relaxing the constraints and then expending the space of possible solutions.
+The parameter ``const_relax_coef`` can help to overcome this limitation by relaxing the constraints and then expending the space of possible solutions.

 Choosing the ingredient proportion
 ----------------------------------